networknt/light-doc/content/service/config/requirement.md

 * Minimum config files to access config server from service

 If service is bootstrapped from a config server, the config server URL will be passed in as an environment variable.
 Every service should have a default client.yml config file as it is provided from the light-4j client module as default.
-This file will contain all the commercial CA certificate to ensure the connectivity to the config server.
+This file will contain all the commercial CA certificates to ensure the connectivity to the config server.
 All other config files will be downloaded from config server and unzip to the config folder specified.

 * Propagate config changes to an existing service